livaper-io/.github/profile/README.md

-Livaper is client and appointment tracking software.
-Developed by the Bilpp team.
+Livaper is customer and appointment tracking software.
+Developed by the Bilpp Team.